Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit

-Fig.~\ref{fig:fit_MSbar} illustrates the comparison of the renormalized matrix elements with the perturbative one-loop $\overline{\text{MS}}$ results.
-As shown in the figure, the renormalized matrix elements agree well with the continuum one-loop result at short distance while can deviate from large distance significantly due to non-perturbative IR effects.
+Fig.~\ref{fig:fit_MSbar} shows a comparison of the renormalized matrix elements with the perturbative one-loop $\overline{\text{MS}}$ results.
+As shown in the figure, the renormalized matrix elements agree well with the continuum one-loop result at short distance while they deviate significantly at large distances due to non-perturbative infrared effects.
+The fitting results of each parameter and the corresponding $\chi^2$/d.o.f. are also shown in the figure.

-The renormalized matrix elements for each ensemble are shown in Fig.~\ref{fig:ren_ma}, with colors denoting different nucleon momenta.
-All three ensembles show a consistent trend: the matrix elements decay more slowly at higher momenta.
-For ensemble C24P29 and E32P29, the results converge clearly for $P_z > 1.5~\mathrm{GeV}$.
-For ensemble F32P30 the signal beyond $1.5$~GeV is excessively poor and then not shown here.
-Our future studies will address this limitation by employing momentum smearing techniques to enhance the signal.
+The renormalized matrix elements for the ensemble C48P14 are shown in Fig.~\ref{fig:ren_ma_C48P14}, with different colors denoting different nucleon momenta.
+To suppress power corrections of order $1/P_z^2$, only results with $P_z>1.7~\mathrm{GeV}$ are preserved.

 The uncertainties of renormalized matrix elements become worse with increasing $\lambda= z P_z$.
-However, a Fourier transform to momentum space requires the quasicorrelator at all distances.
+However, a Fourier transform to momentum space requires the quasi-light-front correlator at all distances.
 To resolve this issue, we follow Ref.~\cite{Ji:2020brr} and adopt an extrapolation with the following form in the large $\lambda$ region:

-where $\lambda ^{-a_1}$ is associated with a power law behavior of the unpolarized PDFs in the end point region, and the exponential factor accounts for expectation that the correlation length $\lambda_0$ of the correlation function is finite at finite momentum~\cite{Ji:2020brr}.
+where $\lambda ^{-a_1}$ is associated with a power law behavior of the unpolarized PDFs in the end point region, and the exponential factor accounts for the expectation that the correlation length $\lambda_0$ of the correlation function is finite at finite momentum~\cite{Ji:2020brr}.
 Examples of large $\lambda$ extrapolation can be found in the supplemental material ~\cite{supplemental}.

-{\em Light-cone PDF:} After the $\lambda$ extrapolation, we can perform a Fourier transform and obtain the $x$-dependent quasi-PDF in momentum space, then extract the the light-cone PDF through a perturbative matching.
-The detailed matching formula can be found in in the supplemental material~\cite{supplemental}.
+{\em Light-cone PDF:} After the $\lambda$ extrapolation, we can perform a Fourier transform and obtain the $x$-dependent quasi-PDF in momentum space, and then extract the light-cone PDF through perturbative matching.
+The detailed matching formula can be found in the supplemental material~\cite{supplemental}.

-The light-cone PDF obtained after perturbative matching still contains $P_z$ dependence and lattice spacing dependence, which has to be removed by extrapolating to infinite momentum limit and continuum limit:
+The light-cone PDF obtained after perturbative matching still contains power $P_z$ dependence, lattice spacing dependence and pion mass dependence, which has to be removed by a combined extrapolation.